-Cisco Network Specialist Technical Certificate of Credit
+Cisco Network Specialist (CN71) Technical Certificate of Credit

+The Cisco Network Specialist program teaches how to build, maintain, and troubleshoot computer networks.
+Students also learn how to connect these networks to other networks and the Internet.
 The standard curriculum for the Cisco Network Specialist Certificate program is designed for the semester system.
 Students may enter the program during any semester when CIST 2451 is offered.
 The Cisco Network Specialist Certificate program can be completed within three (3) to four (4) semesters.
 To graduate, students must earn a minimum of 16 credit hours.

 - Submit a completed application;